-Your staff members have employment statutory rights, which are set out in law to ensure equal and fair treatment.
+Your staff members have statutory employment rights.
+They’re set out in law to ensure equal and fair treatment.

-There can be variations to some, depending on what’s contained in each employment contract.
-So, your employees’ entitlements are a combination of statutory and contract rights.
+There can also be variations depending on what’s contained in each employment contract.
+So, your employees’ entitlements are a combination of statutory and contractual rights.

 In this article, we explain what you need to keep in mind to ensure legality and fairness when dealing with your staff members.